-The great news is that you have much various repayment plans to get from.
-Where some are depended on the percentage of your optional income where it lasts for a period of twenty to twenty-five years it might also include loan forgiveness if your payments are all in time.
+The great news is that you have many various repayment plans to get from.
+Where some are dependent on the percentage of your optional income where it lasts for a period of twenty to twenty-five years it might also include loan forgiveness if your payments are all in time.
 It even starts with lower payments where it can increase as time as does your income too.

 Although of the plans available to make a decision but try to know who is your loan holder and where to make the payments and how much are you going to pay.
-You might have doubts on the discharge of your loans or the results of missed payments.
-Try to find out the answers for the questions you have before making it into default.
+You might have doubts about the discharge of your loans or the results of missed payments.
+Try to find out the answers to the questions you have before making it into default.

 Table of contents

 There is a grace period of six-months where you don't have to make payments for a period of 6 months it also applies to drop out (or) drop below half-time status too.
 The grace period serves as a period that is provided to search for a job and start making your income before you get with the dues.

 The loans which qualify for the six-month grace period are

 In the case of PLUS loans, you don't have a grace period where you need to start making the repaying as soon as you are fully distributed.
 The grace period on private loans is based on the lender's decision and if you are in need of one then you can contact them.
 Where the duration will be short and confirm it once from the lender to make sure of the duration allocated.